-Spondyloarthritis (informally called spondylitis, or SpA) diseases are currently grouped or classified in two main ways:
+Spondyloarthritis, also referred to as spondylitis or SpA, diseases are currently grouped or classified in two main ways:

 SAA receives no government funding and relies on the